-This profile is consistent with Bill Donohue's own research.
-In his book, The Truth about Clergy Sexual Abuse: Clarifying the Facts and the Causes, he found that almost all the molesters were homosexuals who preyed on postpubescent boys; they were either dead or thrown out of ministry.
+This profile is consistent with my own research.
+In my book, The Truth about Clergy Sexual Abuse: Clarifying the Facts and the Causes, I found that almost all the molesters were homosexuals who preyed on postpubescent boys; they were either dead or thrown out of ministry.
 Almost all of the abuse took place during the sexual revolution of the 1960s and 1970s.

-We have called on Maryland's Attorney General and state lawmakers to launch an investigation into the sexual abuse of minors in the public schools.
+We are calling on Maryland's Attorney General and state lawmakers to launch an investigation into the sexual abuse of minors in the public schools.
 When USA Today did a study of every state, awarding a letter grade based on the degree of diligence exercised in dealing with this problem, it gave Maryland an "F."